The wisdom of Prismata's emote system

 There are basically two common paradigms I've seen online games take with regard to communication between opponents.
 Most Chess and Go sites allow free chat.
-Most other games either don't allow communication at all or allow only a very small set of predefined messages like "Hello", "Have Fun", "Good Game", etc (Faeria did this).
+Most other games either don't allow communication at all or allow only a small set of predefined messages like "Hello", "Have Fun", and "Good Game" (Faeria did this).

 Prismata uses the emote system, but there are hundreds of them (and not all of them are text - some are funny animations of a unit exploding for example).
 When I was first introduced to this system, I thought it was stupid.
 I thought if you're not going to believe that letting players say things besides pleasantries leads inevitably to toxicity then you should just let players chat with opponents like every Chess and Go site out there does.
 There's already global chat that you have access to in-game, so why encourage players to pollute the global with match-specific talk instead of just giving them a chat?

 But after extensive experience playing ranked Prismata and playing ranked Go and Chess, I learned something: *Prismata's emote system encourages communication*.

 When I played Go and Chess online, I noticed that nobody ever said much in the in-match chat.
 Most matches went by either without a word between the players or just some basic pleasantries like Faeria's emotes.
 But when I played Prismata, people actually used the hundreds of different emotes.
 And they used them a lot (at least a lot more than in Chess and Go).
 Players would sometimes have "emote wars" and in fact there was an emote "I challenge you to an emote war" (as well as a convenient "Challenge accepted" that can be used in other situations too).